Phillip-a-richmond/GenomeAnalysisModule/README.md

 # Genome Analysis Module
 > This course is intended for trainees in the Genetic Counselling MSc Program at the University of British Columbia.
 The computing resources are hosted at BC Children's Hospital Research Institute.
-All data is synthetic, and for more information contact Dr. Phillip Richmond (prichmond@bcchr.ca).
+> For more information contact Dr. Phillip Richmond (prichmond@bcchr.ca).
 If you are looking for content related to the manuscript, please see Release 1.

 ---
-## License
-> This work is distributed under the creative commons license (CC BY-SA 3.0).
-Details found [here](https://creativecommons.org/licenses/by-sa/3.0/deed.en_US)

 ## Manuscript
 > A manuscript detailing the prior work can be found here: